 France is a land of delicious gourmet dishes, no matter which part of the country you visit.
-For many years our culinary travelers looking for an intensive cooking week in the Loire Valley would book a trip to Walnut Grove Cooking School, where classes focus not only on modern cuisine but teaching you how to elevate your cooking skills once you’re back at home.
+For many years our culinary travelers looking for an intensive cooking week in the Loire Valley would book a trip to Walnut Grove Cooking School, where classes focussed not only on modern cuisine but teaching you how to elevate your cooking skills once you’re back at home.
 The chefs have since retired, but we still enjoy the many memories of our culinary travelers… not to mention the wonderful recipes!

 - 250 grams (just over 1 cup) flour